 Our board then assigned probabilities to each of the two scenarios and determined the fair value of our common stock based on an average of the prices under the two scenarios weighted for the probability of each scenario.
-As we had already filed for an initial public offering, the board considered that scenario to be more likely than a sale of our company.
+As we had already filed for an initial public offering, the board considered that scenario to be more likely than an acquisition.
 However, the board noted that the market for initial public offerings was inherently uncertain, that the stability and strength of the public equity market could be easily diminished by unforeseeable political and economic events, that the offering could be delayed and possibly cancelled, and that, in 2008, we had progressed further towards an initial public offering but had not been able to complete an offering.
 In addition, the board determined that, despite our efforts to complete a public offering, the prospects for a sale of our company were also significant.
 This conclusion was based on numerous factors including the previously received indications of interest in acquiring our company, the risks associated with our public offering and our financing needs.
-As a result, our board assigned a probability weighting of 60% to the initial public offering scenario and 40% to the sale of our company scenario.
-As discussed above, under the company sale scenario, our common stock has an estimated fair value that is substantially lower than the initial public offering price set forth on the cover page of this prospectus.
+As a result, our board assigned a probability weighting of 60% to the initial public offering scenario and 40% to the acquisition scenario.
+As discussed above, under an acquisition scenario, our common stock has an estimated fair value that is substantially lower than the mid-point of the offering range set forth on the cover page of this prospectus.
 As a result of the fair values determined under each scenario and the weighting assigned to each scenario, the board determined the fair value of our common stock to be \$8.37 per share.